MilkBomb11/Passion_Projects/README.md

 - Elasticity : A spinning spring contraption that is affected by elasticity only.(Gravity is ignored)
 - Orbit: A simulation of a planet orbiting a star.
 You can change the initial velocity and initial distance between the planet and the star and fiddle with it.
 - Gird_Filling: Left-click land squares to turn them into water and vice versa.
 Right-click to plant grass on a land square.
 Grass will spread until it meets water.
+- ml2: Lexer, parser, interpreter for a toy language.